Camping coach: SR construction and layout

-Locations
+SR locations

 In 1935 the SR located the first batch of 12 camping coaches at eight sites: Brentor, Bridestowe, Gunnislake, Hurn, Newton Poppleford, Otterham, Umberleigh and Woodbury Road.
 The SR charged £2 10s 0d during April to June and £3 10s 0d during July to September but it was also necessary for campers to purchase at least four monthly return tickets to the coaches and the SR deliberately selected sites that would provide additional income from these ticket fares.

 In the following years coaches were located at the following additional sites for at least part of one season, only Hurn was used just in 1935, a full list is available at McRae (1997): Amberley, Ardingly, Bere Ferrers, East Budleigh, East Farleigh, Hinton Admiral, Littleham, Lyndhurst Road, Martin Mill, Newick & Chailey, Newington, Port Isaac Road, Sandling Junction, Selling, South Molton Road and Wool.

 In 1938 the SR instituted a policy of moving some of the coaches in the middle of the season, presumably to offer more choice to campers, this experiment was not repeated.